DarthJDG/Mangler.js/README.md

 ## 1. What is Mangler.js?

 Mangler.js is a JavaScript library to transform, restructure, query, index and extract parts of your objects and JSON data.
 Simply include the ```mangler.js``` file to use.

-For a brief introduction to get started, see the [introductory article](http://codebin.co.uk/blog/introducing-mangler-js/).
+For news and updates, see the [Mangler.js project page](http://codebin.co.uk/projects/mangler-js/) or [related posts](http://codebin.co.uk/tag/mangler-js/) on CodeBin.

 ## 2. Project status